 Flamingo that escaped Kansas zoo in 2005 spotted in Texas

 WICHITA, Kan.
-(AP) — One of two flamingos that escaped from a Kansas zoo during a storm 17 years ago has been spotted on the coast of Texas, wildlife officials said.
+(AP) - Wildlife officials say one of two flamingos that escaped from a Kansas zoo during a storm 17 years ago has been spotted on the coast of Texas.

-The Coastal Fisheries division of Texas Parks and Wildlife confirmed Tuesday to The Associated Press that the African flamingo — known as No. 492 because of the number on its leg band — was captured on video shot March 10 by an environmental activist near Port Lavaca, Texas, at Rhodes Point in Cox Bay.
-Officials were able to make out the bird’s leg band on the video.
+Texas Parks and Wildlife officials confirmed Tuesday that the African flamingo, known as No. 492 because of the number on its leg band, was seen near Port Lavaca, Texas.

-The bird and another flamingo escaped from the Sedgwick County Zoo in Wichita on a stormy night in June 2005.
-Employees had not yet clipped the birds’ wings to prevent them from flying, which facilitated their escape.
+An environmental activist shot video March 10 that featured the bird with the leg band visible.
+The bird and another flamingo had not yet had their wings clipped when they escaped from the Sedgwick County Zoo in Wichita in June 2005.

-While the other flamingo was never seen again, No. 492 has been spotted several times in Wisconsin, Louisiana and Texas, sometimes with other wild flamingos.
-Officials said it had been a year or two since the bird was last seen in Texas.
+The other flamingo was never seen again, but 492 has been spotted in Wisconsin, Louisiana, and now Texas.

-Zoo officials have never made plans to recapture No. 492, despite the sightings, saying there is no easy way to do so without disturbing other wildlife.

-The escaped flamingos, known for their distinctive pink feathers and long legs and necks, were born in Africa then shipped to the Kansas zoo in 2004 with 39 other flamingos.

 Copyright 2022 The Associated Press.
 All rights reserved.